 The 10,000 yen note features the face of the famous academic, Yukichi Fukuzawa, who was born in Oita Prefecture.
 This senbei cracker has since been made in his honor as a souvenir in the shape of the note.

 Cheese Manju is a small confection made of cream cheese encased in dough.
 More than 200 stores in the Miyazaki area sell this famous omiyage.

 Beni imo or purple sweet potato is locally famous in Kagoshima, the country’s largest producer of this vibrant vegetable.
 Proudly used as a local flavor, this Beni Imo Kit Kat from Kagoshima and Okinawa in Kyushu makes a great omiyage, mimicking the flavor of other purple sweet potato-flavored sweets you can buy from this tropical southern paradise!

 47. Okinawa - Chinsuko

-Made with local salt, Chinsuko is Okinawa’s specialty shortbread cookie.
+Made with local salt, Chinsuko is Okinawa’s specialty shortbread.
 These long-shaped, salty, sweet snacks often come in other colorful flavors like Okinawan sweet potato.
 Other popular types of Okinawa souvenirs include shikuwasa (a local tropical citrus fruit) flavored drinks and sweets.

-In summary, using regional flavors and ingredients, each of the 47 prefectures of Japan have their own delicious specialty snacks that are perfect to give to family and friends.
+In summary, using regional flavors and ingredients, each of the 47 prefectures of Japan has its own delicious specialty snacks that make the perfect gifts.
 If you are looking for beautifully packaged Japanese food souvenirs, you can pick up some omiyage from whichever prefecture you are traveling through on your next trip to Japan!